Adamk1979/digiproc/README.md

 TypeScript: Using TypeScript adds type safety to the project, reducing potential bugs and making the code easier to understand and maintain.

-Trade-offs
+Trade-offs:
-JSON Storage Limitations: Using a JSON file for data storage is quick and simple but limits the scalability of the application.
+-JSON Storage Limitations: Using a JSON file for data storage is quick and simple but limits the scalability of the application.
 This setup is best suited for projects with minimal data manipulation needs.
-Lack of Database Flexibility: While the JSON approach simplifies setup, it lacks features like indexing, querying, and scalability found in databases such as MongoDB.
+-Lack of Database Flexibility: While the JSON approach simplifies setup, it lacks features like indexing, querying, and scalability found in databases such as MongoDB.
 For more complex applications, a database would be preferable.
-Static Data: The current setup does not support real-time data updates.
+-Static Data: The current setup does not support real-time data updates.
 Any modifications to product data require manual changes to the JSON file, which could be a limitation if frequent updates are necessary.

-Future Improvements
+Future Improvements:
 Switch to a Database: For a production-ready application, consider moving from a JSON file to a NoSQL database (e.g., MongoDB) to allow for data expansion and flexibility.
 Add Caching: Implementing caching would improve performance, especially as data size grows.
 Enhanced Frontend: Adding features like filtering, sorting, and search functionality would improve the user experience.